xadams/signac/doc/projects.rst

 ============================

 Data archival is important to preserving the integrity, utility, and shareability of a project.
-To this end, signac provides interfaces for importing workspaces from and exporting workspaces to directories, zip-files, and tarballs.
+To this end, **signac** provides interfaces for importing workspaces from and exporting workspaces to directories and archives.
-The exported project archives are useful for publishing data, *e.g.*, for researchers wishing to make an original data set available alongside a publication.
+The exported project archives are useful for publishing data.
+For example researchers wishing to make an original data set available alongside a publication could export a **signac** data space.
+This data set could then be easily imported and used by someone else to verify the data or perform a follow-up study.

 Exporting
 ---------